 We value and welcome everything but we don't publish all we receive.
 On any issue we get an unending response from our esteemed contributors.
-Though we try to accommodate as much as we possibly can, still much goes unpublished.
-Besides, to avoid the repetition of the content we are bound to end the debate somewhere to let other equally important issues find a place.
+Though we try to accommodate as much as we possibly can, still a lot goes unpublished.
+We hope our respected writers will cooperate with us in case their feedback doesn't find a place.
+Besides, to avoid the repetition of the content we are bound to end a particular debate somewhere to let other equally important issues find a place.

 You need not.
 Since no definite reply can be sought on phone, there is no point calling.

 Can we send the same piece to other newspapers??

 Sure.
 Just one request.
 The article or letter sent to us must not be simultaneously mailed to any other newspaper or magazine.
 You can write for as many banners as you like, but to avoid the duplication of the material we request you to wait.
 If your contribution doesn't find a place within the stipulated fifteen days, you can send it anywhere you like.
 Or if you want to mail it in between the days, we request you to inform us.

 Shall we receive our contributions back, if not published??